 - Post-operative pain

 - Temporo-mandibular joint dysfunction

-The theory is that the ear is a micro system for the rest of the body, in contrast to the acupuncture macrosystem of meridian channels that extend over the whole body.
+The theory is that the ear is a micro system for the rest of the body, auto-regulatory, in contrast to the acupuncture macrosystem of meridian channels that extend over the whole body.
 Other examples of micro systems include hand and foot reflexology, face acupuncture and iridology.
 Auricular acupuncture was discovered by Dr. Paul Nogier in 1951- France.
 The ear represents the whole anatomical body, but in an upside down orientation.
 The ear is compared to an inverted fetus, with the head on the lower ear lobe, the feet at the top of the ear, and the rest of the body in-between.
 There are up to 200 acupuncture points on the outer ear, each point named after an anatomic area or body function, such as hips, knees, stomach and heart.

 The corresponding points are stimulated to encourage the body to heal itself.
 Each acupoint on the ear triggers an electrical impulse from the ear to the brain and then to the specific area of the body being treated.

 Auricular acupuncture helps headaches, body pain, sleep troubles, depression, stress, anxiety, addiction, fear, obesity, hypertension, anger and food cravings by regulating the sympathetic nervous system.
 Mentally and emotionally, it promotes feeling clear, calm, alert and focused.